101: ganache

 Room temperature ganache for frosting:

 Let ganache cool for 45 minutes to 1 hour, stirring frequently.
 Beat on medium-high speed for 2-4 minutes, or till pale and fluffy.
-Use as a frosting or filling for cupcakes, whoopie pies or layer cakes.
+Use as a frosting or filling for cupcakes, whoopie pies or cakes.

 Chilled ganache for truffles: